First, see the Police Technology Physical Requirements

 WHERE POLICE TECHNOLOGY CAN TAKE YOU!

 The majority of our students want to become police officers and join a police force of their choice but we also have students who may choose other career paths.
-Some have continued their university studies in order to become lawyers or social workers while others have also joined federal and provincial government agencies as investigators.
+Some have continued their university studies while others have also joined federal and provincial government agencies as investigators.
 The career possibilities are plentiful once a student graduates from our program.